Prodaturu/Obsidian/3 - Main Notes/Classes and Objects in C++.md

 	- `title` (`string`)
 	- `author` (`string`)
 	- `year` (`int`)

-Then create two objects of the class and print their attribute values.
+- Then create two objects of the `Book` class and print their attribute values.

 ```c++
 #include <iostream>